NaturalHistoryMuseum/pyzbar/README.md

 package is stuck in Python 2.x-land.
 The [zbarlight](https://github.com/Polyconseil/zbarlight/) package doesn't provide support for Windows and depends upon Pillow.
-This pure-Python `ctypes`-based package brings `zbar` to Python 2.7 and to Python 3.4 or greater.
+This pure-Python package uses `ctypes` to bring `zbar` to Python 2.7 and to Python 3.4 or greater.

 ## Installation